Meson properties and symmetry emergence based on the deep neural network: Numerical results of the meson width predictions

 In \autoref{F-actual_vs_predicted} we show the overall performance of the meson width predictions for all the data including both the training and the test data.
 To present the results more clearly across multiple orders of magnitude, we have taken the natural logarithm of the meson widths in units of MeV.
 The $x$-axis represents the experimental widths reported by PDG\,\cite{PDG2024}, while the vertical $y$-axis represents the predicted values.
 The blue dots denote the results of the training data while the orange ones denote that of the test sample.
 It can be seen that the model's predicted values are all closely distributed around the ideal line $y=x$, indicating that the model has successfully captured the overall trend and correlation.
 To quantitatively evaluate the linear correlation, we calculated the coefficient of determination for the log-transformed values, which is ${R^2=0.9987}$.
 This macroscopic performance validates the effectiveness of the data processing scheme and the model architecture.

-To investigate the prediction accuracy on the original physical scale, we also plot the distribution of the relative error $\epsilon_i$\,(defined in \autoref{E-epsilon-i}) versus the log width in units of MeV in \autoref{F-width-vs-error}.
-The distribution for the training data (blue) are almost clustered around the zero error line.
-After excluding several states with $\epsilon_i>48\%$, the obtained relative errors behave ${\epsilon=0.07\%, 1.0\%,}$ and {$0.14\%$} for the training set, the test set, and all the data, respectively.
-More specifically, among the {370} training mesons, $99\%$ of the samples had a relative error ${<1\%}$, while ${80\%}$ of the samples even had a relative error of less than $0.1\%$, which indicate that model can well describe the training data.
-The generalization ability of the model is more reflected by the predicting performance for the test data.
+To investigate the prediction accuracy at the original physical scale, we also plot the distribution of the relative error $\epsilon_i$\,(defined in \autoref{E-epsilon-i}) versus the log width in units of MeV in \autoref{F-width-vs-error}.
+The distribution for the training data (blue) is almost clustered around the zero error line.
+After excluding several states with $\epsilon_i>48\%$, the obtained relative errors are ${\epsilon=0.12\%, 2.0\%,}$ and {$0.54\%$} for the training set, the test set, and all the data, respectively.
+More specifically, among the {370} training mesons, $99\%$ of the samples had a relative error ${<1\%}$, while ${80\%}$ of the samples even had a relative error of less than $0.1\%$, which indicates that the model can describe the training data well.

+The generalization ability of the model is more reflected by the prediction performance for the test data.
 As shown in \autoref{F-width-vs-error}, the error distribution of the test set\,(orange) exhibits high differentiation.
-On the one hand, most meson in the test set still show quite low relative errors.
-After excluding a few outliers with significant errors\,($>48\%$), the mean relative error of the remaining 27 mesons in test data is about ${1\%}$.
-If we further exclude the $f$ and $\eta$ families ,whose flavor-mixed states require an approximation in the quark content encoding, the remaining {22} traditional mesons have the mean relative error of less than ${0.3\%}$, which achieves the high-precision level comparable to the training set.
+On the one hand, most mesons in the test set still show quite low relative errors.
+After excluding a few outliers with significant errors\,($>48\%$), the mean relative error of the remaining 27 mesons in the test data is about ${2\%}$.
+If we further exclude the $f$ and $\eta$ families , whose flavor-mixed states require an approximation in the quark content encoding, the remaining {22} traditional mesons have the mean relative errors of about ${0.4\%}$, which achieves the high-precision level comparable to the training set.
 The above results clearly reveal that the model has good generalization ability in predicting the widths of the traditional mesons.

-On the other hand, \autoref{F-width-vs-error} also show several mesons with significant relative errors, for example, $\chi_{c1}(3872)$ with ${\epsilon\sim2250\%}$, $D_{s0}^{*}(2317)$ with ${\epsilon\sim2240\%}$, and $D_{s1}^{*}(2460)$ with ${\epsilon\sim70\%}$, {which are more likely to be the exotic states instead of the traditional $q\bar q$ mesons and to have more complicated inner structure.
-Since the model are mainly trained on the traditional meson data, its predictions show significant deviations on these exotics states, which is reasonable and also reveals the boundaries of the applicability of the current model.}
+Notice that there exist significant deviations in the prediction results for those exotic candidates and mixed states, which highlights both the boundary and the utility of our data-driven approach.
+The prediction deviations are mostly caused by the limited data samples.
+Statistical analysis reveals that only 21 exotic candidates are included in the training set, which only constitute $\sim 5\%$ of the total samples.
+Furthermore, a significant portion\,(10/21) of those states have missing quantum numbers.